 Since picking product consumes the largest amount of manpower resources in the warehouse, this is the function that requires the greatest flexibility.
 In one warehouse, you may require standard order picking for larger orders and a number of different functions to handle eCommerce orders like multiple and bulk order picking.

-Making your multi-channel distribution operation more efficient requires thinking through both the processes and software that can provide not only logic assistance, but can record all transactions as they are happening.
+Making your multi-channel distribution operation more efficient requires thinking through both the processes and basic inventory tracking software that can provide not only logic assistance, but can record all transactions as they are happening.
 In addition, your system needs to be flexible to configure and use so it can keep up as your business (and the channels you service) continues to change.